d12frosted/elpa-mirror/gnu/denote-readme.txt

   following in an Org file:

   ┌────
-  │ #+BEGIN: denote-links :regexp "YOUR REGEXP HERE" :sort-by-component nil :reverse-sort nil :id-only nil │
+  │ #+BEGIN: denote-links :regexp "YOUR REGEXP HERE" :excluded-dirs-regexp nil :sort-by-component nil :reverse-sort nil :id-only nil :include-date nil
+  │
   │ #+END:
   └────

+  All the parameters except for `:regexp' are optional.

   The `denote-links' block is also registered as an option for the command `org-dynamic-block-insert-dblock'.